bhisaac/5eFP/5eFP-SRD-V0.1.md

 You can use a druidic focus (see “Equipment”) as a spellcasting focus for your druid spells.

 ---
+# Beyond 1st Level

+As characters explore the world map and go on adventures, they encounter challenges granting experience, represented by Coins.

+Characters advance whenever all world map tiles contained in the level 1 area are explored.
+Level 1 map tiles are adjacent to the QH map tile.
+This advancement is called gaining a level.

+When characters advance to the next level, their MAX wounds increases by +1.
+You also gain access to the next level’s species, background, and class upgrades.
+Some upgrades allow you to increase an ability score by +1.
+You can't increase an ability score above +5 using this method.
+In addition, every character's proficiency bonus increases by +1.

+---
 # Backgrounds
 Every story has a beginning.
 Your character’s background reveals where you came from, how you became an adventurer, and your place in the world.
 Your dwarf warrior might have been a courageous knight or a grizzled soldier.
 Your halfling mage could have been a sage or an artisan.
 Your elf scoundrel might have gotten by as a guild thief or commanded audiences as a jester.